mqhua24/detecting-llm-rewritten-phishing/README.md

 # detect-llm-rewriten-phishing-emals
 This repository contains the code for our research on detecting phishing emails that have been rewritten using Large Language Models (LLMs).
-These experiments correspond to a manuscript currently under preparation.
+These experiments correspond to a thesis currently under preparation.

 ## Overview